Gindari 2: International screening

-The special screening of the film was held during "The Scope Film Festival" which was held daily from the 4th to the 8th of September 2020 at the Liberty Cinema Hall, Colombo at 10.30, 2.30 and 7.00 screenings.
-On 20 December 2020, the film's first international premiere will take place at 7pm at Mill Park and Narre Warren in Melbourne, Australia.
-All tickets for these seasons were distributed online and are now sold out.
+The film was screened at "The Scope Film Festival" from the 4th to the 8th of September 2020 at the Liberty Cinema Hall, Colombo.
+On 20 December 2020, the film's first international premiere will take place at Mill Park and Narre Warren in Melbourne, Australia.

 The movie was screened on the 13 February 2021 at 4.30 pm at the Cinema Village Hobbit in Tasmania.
-This was the first time that a Sri Lankan film was screened in Tasmania.